wiseaidev/rust-data-analysis/README.md

 jupyter notebook
 ```

-Make sure you have the rust kernel is selected from the top right corner of the kernel.
-You should see the official rust logo.
+Make sure you have the rust kernel selected from the top right corner of the kernel.
+You should see the official Rust logo.

-For more info, you can refer to [this medium article](https://towardsdatascience.com/rust-the-next-big-thing-in-data-science-319a03305883).
+## Resources

+I have written a series of articles titled:

+1. [Rust: The Next Big Thing in Data Science](https://wiseai.medium.com/rust-the-next-big-thing-in-data-science-319a03305883?source=user_profile---------0----------------------------): In this article, you will delve into the exciting world of Rust libraries for exploratory data analysis on the famed iris dataset.

+1. TODO